Who I Am in Theory and Practice

 microscopically between the lines of virtually everything.
 I’m a capricorn–you know you care– thanks

-my lovely birthday, the fourth of January.
+to my lovely birthday, the fourth of January.
 I was born in Tokat, Turkey.
-I’m an older sister and an
+I’m an older sister and

-daughter.
+an only daughter.
 I love cats and I have one of my very own named Velvet.
-I hate lead pencils and will use
+I hate lead pencils and

-erasable pen in place of them whenever I can, but will use a fountain pen in place of an erasable
+will use an erasable pen in place of them whenever I can, but will use a fountain pen in place of an

 I spend most of my time either writing, reading, or studying.
 I love hermeneutic literature for a